gabssnake/observablehq-docs/docs/misc/observable-terminology.md

 ## Observable JavaScript

-When you write code in JavaScript cells in an Observable notebook, you're writing JavaScript code—with a few minor twists to allow for Observable's reactive data flow (described [below](https://observablehq.com/d/0aa4658cc5dc529f#cell-648)).
-Those twists are described in more detail in [Observable JavaScript](https://observablehq.com/@observablehq/observables-not-javascript).
+When you write code in JavaScript cells in an Observable notebook, you're writing JavaScript code—with a few minor twists to allow for Observable's reactive data flow.
+Those twists are described in more detail in [Observable JavaScript](/cells/observable-javascript).

 It can at times be useful to differentiate between Observable JavaScript and vanilla JavaScript, for example when communicating with folks familiar with vanilla JavaScript who may be surprised by the Observable flavor of JavaScript.